map :: ( α -> β ) -> [α] -> [β]

 an extra forecast feature to see how the computer thinks that the game will develop.

 All that code turns out to be purely functional.
-There is not a single assignment in the code, no state that needs to get updated, and therefore also no shared mutable state that could impose any issues when going parallel.
+There is not an assignment in the code, no state that needs to get updated, and therefore also no shared mutable state that could impose any issues when going parallel.
 Furthermore, there are no side effects in the code.

 Since we have just written the code, we remember that we have not written anything impure.
 But we can even be sure about the purity characteristic without any prior knowledge of the implementation: the type system tells us so!